Mixing in two-dimensional shear flow with smooth fluctuations: Continuous forcing of scalar

-If $b\ll r_\kappa$ then we return to the second moment (\ref{mome4}).
-Let us consider the opposite case $r_\kappa\ll b\ll L_\star$.
+For $b\ll r_\kappa$ we return to the second moment (\ref{mome4}).
+Let us consider the opposite case, $r_\kappa\ll b\ll L_\star$.
 Then the same logic as for the second moment does work.
-The main contribution to $F$ is produced by the first stage where the product $L_+ L_-$ is a constant and the exponent in Eq. (\ref{pairde3}) can be substituted by unity.
+The main contribution to $F$ is produced by the advective stage where the product $L_+ L_-$ is a constant and the exponent in Eq. (\ref{pairde3}) can be substituted by unity.
 The regime is finished where $L_-$ reaches $b$.
-The time of the process is proportional to the corresponding logarithm and we obtain
+The time of the process is proportional to the corresponding logarithm and we obtain expression that is independent of the $\bm b$ vector's direction:

-Let us stress that the expression (\ref{pade1}) is independent of the direction of $\bm r$.
-The expressions (\ref{mome4},\ref{pade1}) are analogous to the well-known result for the isotropic case \cite{batchelor1959small,falkovich2001particles,donzis2010batchelor}.
-The dependence (\ref{pade1}) can be directly obtained by solving the equation for the pair correlation function $F$, see Appendix~\ref{app:F-P}.
+Formulas (\ref{mome4},\ref{pade1}) are analogous to the well-known result for the isotropic case and (\ref{pade1}) describes the Batchelor cascade of passive scalar variations towards smallest scales \cite{batchelor1959small,falkovich2001particles,donzis2010batchelor} in coordinate representation.
+The dependence (\ref{pade1}) can be directly obtained by solving the equation for the pair correlation function $F$, as shown in Appendix~\ref{app:F-P}.

-If $b\gg L_\star$ then $L_-/b\ll 1$ at any time and we obtain after averaging over angles the analog of Eq. (\ref{pair5})